mathewmeconry/MMM-HomeAssistant-Touch/Readme.md

 This module provides an integration to HomeAssitant with touch controls.
 It also supports multiple HomeAssistant hosts and connections.
 You can achieve this by adding the module multiple times to the config.js with different configurations

-Currently the following modules are supported:
+Currently, the following modules are supported:

 - Cover
 - Media Player